adamralph/minver/README.md

 When you want to release a version of your software, whether it's a pre-release, RTM, patch, or anything else, simply create a tag with a name which is a valid [SemVer 2.0](https://semver.org/spec/v2.0.0.html) version and build your projects.
 MinVer will apply the version to the assemblies and packages.
 (If you like to prefix your tag names, see the [FAQ](#can-i-prefix-my-tag-names).)

 When the current commit is not tagged, MinVer searches the commit history for the latest tag.
 If the latest tag found is a [pre-release](https://semver.org/spec/v2.0.0.html#spec-item-9), MinVer will use it as-is.
-If the latest tag found is RTM (not pre-release), MinVer will increase the patch number and add the default pre-release identifiers, e.g. `1.0.0` becomes `1.0.1-alpha.0`.
+If the latest tag found is RTM (not pre-release), MinVer will increase the patch number and add default pre-release identifiers, e.g. `1.0.0` becomes `1.0.1-alpha.0`.
 If no tag is found, the default version `0.0.0-alpha.0` is used.

 You will notice that MinVer adds another number to the pre-release identifiers when the current commit is not tagged.
 This is the number of commits since the latest tag, or if no tag was found, since the root commit.
 This is known as "height".
 For example, if the latest tag found is `1.0.0-beta.1`, at a height of 42 commits, the calculated version is `1.0.0-beta.1.42`.